 How to Grow Meadow Rue

 Meadow rue plants prefer fertile, moist, well-drained soil.
-The plants will attain a height of between 2-6 feet (0.6-1.8 m.) depending upon the cultivar planted, of which there are quite a few.
+The plants will attain a height of between 2 and 6 feet (.6-2 m.) depending upon the cultivar planted, of which there are quite a few.
 If you are growing an especially tall variety, staking may be required to keep the plants from falling over.
 Alternatively, you can space your meadow rue plants close together in groups of three or more, so they support each other.

-Depending upon variety, meadow rue plants can grow outdoors in USDA hardiness zones 3-9.
+Depending upon variety, meadow rue plants can grow outdoors in USDA hardiness zones 3 though 9.
 They grow best in partial shade.
 They can tolerate full sun, but they perform best under these conditions in cooler climates and if the soil is kept sufficiently moist.
 In very cold climates, mulch plants in winter to help insulate them from the cold.

 Finally, in the care of meadow rue, make sure to keep the plant moist but not too wet.
 While meadow rue has no significant insect or disease problems, it is prone to powdery mildew and rust, especially if it’s allowed to stand in water.

 There are quite a number of meadow rue varieties.
 Some of the most common are as follows:

 - Columbine meadow rue (T. aquilegifolium) is a 2 to 3 foot (61-91 cm.) tall specimen found in zones 5 to 7 with showy mauve blooms.

 - Yunnan meadow rue (T. delavayi) is 5 feet (1.5 m.) tall and flourishes in zones 4 to 7.
 As its name implies, it is native to China.

 - Yellow meadow rue (T. flavum) reaches 3 feet (1 m.) tall in zones 5 to 8 with yellow, multiple blooms in summer and is native to Europe and eastern Mediterranean.